Share this article

 In small quantities, turmeric is one of the few spices that are safe for dogs to eat.
 Because it is edible for dogs, turmeric is sometimes added to dog food.
 However, it’s not added for the health benefits, instead, it’s used to create a yellow color or dye in pup food.
 So, are turmeric and dogs compatible?
 Is turmeric good for your dog?

 Well, let’s start by saying that although turmeric isn’t poisonous to dogs in small amounts, it isn’t something they necessarily need in their diet.
-Yes, there are health benefits of turmeric for puppers, but it’s not a must-have in their daily diet.
+Yes, there may be some health benefits of turmeric for puppers, but it’s not a must-have in their daily diet.

 As always, talk to your vet before adding anything new to your dog’s diet, and be clear on portion control too.
-That being said, if your vet is happy for you to feed a dusting of turmeric to your pup, there are positive side effects of turmeric and dogs eating it.
+That being said, if your vet is happy for you to feed a dusting of turmeric to your pup, there may be a few positive side effects of turmeric and dogs eating it.

 Health benefits of turmeric for dogs